 The genes that give chondrodystrophic breeds cute short legs and smushed faces also weaken the discs in the dog’s spine.

 Type 2 IVDD in Dogs

-Non-chondrodystrophic dogs experience a different version of disc disease, called Hansen Type II disc disease.
+Non-chondrodystrophic dogs experience a different version of intervertebral disc disease, called Hansen Type II disc disease.
 This form of disc herniation is caused by wear and tear rather than genetic abnormalities of disc tissue.

-Dogs with Hansen Type II disease experience IVDD at an older age and at different locations in the spine.
+Dogs with Hansen Type II disease experience IVDD at an older age and different locations in the spine.
 Beagles, German Shepherds, and Dobermans are breeds known to be affected by Type II IVDD.

 No matter the type of IVDD, symptoms in dogs are the same.

 When it comes to IVDD in dogs, symptoms can range from a vague decrease in activity to complete paralysis and even death in extreme (and uncommon) cases.
 In my experience, most people notice that the dog cries out at random times, can’t get comfortable when lying down and can’t jump without pain.
 I’ve even had people tell me their dog just seems “really scared!”

 - Crying out in pain at random times